 This implementation of the GraphOptimizer module applies to a given raw graph the global optimization algorithm of Berant et al. (2012) , implemented within the Excitement Open Platform.
 The optimizer ensures that the fragment graph edges, both positive (entailing) and negative (non-entailing), are not changed by the optimization algorithm.
 The resulting graph is a transitive graph (with no transitivity violations).

+Confidence Calculator module: class ConfidenceCalculatorCategoricalFrequencyDistribution (eu.excitementproject.tl.composition.confidencecalculator)

+This implementation of the ConfidenceCalculator module provides several ways of computing confidence scores per category for each node in the collapsed graph based on the frequency distribution of categories in the mentions associated to the node.

+For each node, we first collect the frequency distribution on the node by retrieving the category of each of the m mentions associated to the node and storing the sum of occurrences of this category.

+To compute the final confidence for each category, we provide a Naïve Bayes implementation and several TFIDF variants.
+The values for the different TFIDF variants can be passed via a three-size character array (based on SMART notation presented in Manning et al., chapter 6, p.128).

+The possible values are specified and explained in the following table: